emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
 1. Site looks good + works well on mobile. ✔️
 1. Customized version of artplayer.js. 🟡

 ***
-## SpenFlix
-### Score: 14/18
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Some of its servers have auto-switch built in. 🟡
-1. Site does have episode auto-next on some servers. 🟡
-1. Sites UI is nice, feels very modern. ✔️
-1. Site has watch lists, and you can login to sync them across devices. ✔️
-1. Has decent sorting options but is otherwise lacking content discoverability options. 🟡
-1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️
-1. Site does have a custom version of vidstack player. 🟡

-***
 ## HydraHD